jlauinger/zz/README.md

 ```
 to create a link to this location with the mnemomic `stonehenge`.
 Avoid calling `zzify` without arguments as it will insult you very badly.
 You can also create a link to a different location by calling
 ```
-zzify capeofgoodhood /home/your-awesome-name-here/cool-stuff
+zzify capeofgoodhope /home/your-awesome-name-here/cool-stuff
 ```
 Calling `zzify` to a symbolic name that is already in use will overwrite the old location.
 Be very careful as it won't ask you whether you really meant what you were typing.
-At the end of the day, you want to be treated as a grown-up person, don't you do?
+At the end of the day, you want to be treated as a grown-up person, don't you?
 I know you do, right?
 Oh, and if you feel you really need to, you can also delete existing jump marks by issuing
 ```
 zzify --delete acropolis